Merchant Terms and Conditions

 4. To be able to find out the latest information (update) on Payment Transactions used to resolve all differences in Payment Transactions, Merchants are required to reconcile using the latest information (updates) that are available on FasaPay website.

-9. .
-SPECIAL DATA REQUEST
+11. .
+PARTICULAR DATA REQUEST

-10. .
+12. .
 RECONCILIATION

 1. If there is a discrepancy in Payment Data after the Transaction takes place due to corrections or errors made by the Merchant that result in the Customer being underpaid or overpaid, then the settlement of the shortage or overpayment is the sole responsibility of the Merchant.